Scholarships from the ALSAM Foundation

 Scholarships in Action: Brooke Matson '11 entered Dr. Oliver Kerscher's yeast genetics lab during her freshman year through the HHMI Freshman Research Program.
 During her time in Dr. Kerscher's lab, she purified and analyzed yeast proteins involved in the maintenance of genome integrity.
 Intriguingly, the proteins studied by Brooke are evolutionarily conserved allowing her to make predictions about the function of similar molecules in human cells.
 As a senior, she was supported by the ALSAM Foundation while she completed her Honors thesis project.
 Amongst others, she is the recipient of the W&M Alumni Association Prize in Cellular & Molecular Biology, and the highest honor of the Biology Department, the Charlotte Preston Mangum Award.
 She is currently pursuing a M.D./Ph.D. at the University of North Carolina at Chapel Hill.

-Contribute by Speaking: Alumni Karen Resendes '99 contributed to the Biology Department by returning to William and Mary and speaking as part of our 2010 Fall Seminar Series.
-Karen says she was first inspired to become a college professor during an upper-level seminar course when she really enjoyed making a presentation to her undergraduate classmates.
-After graduating from William and Mary, Karen received a PhD from Brown University in 2006.
-She was a Postdoctoral Fellow and Lecturer at University of California San Diego/San Diego State University, and then was appointed Assistant Professor of Biology at Westminster College in 2009.
-During her recent visit, Dr. Resendes met with current students and faculty before giving a seminar on her work identifying proteins that form pores in cells' nuclear membranes.
+Contribute by Speaking: Alumni Emilie Snell-Rood '02 contributed to the Biology Department by returning to William and Mary for Homecoming week and speaking as part of our 2013 Fall Seminar Series.
+After graduating from William and Mary, Emilie received a PhD from the University of Arizona in 2007.
+She was a Postdoctoral Researcher Fellow at Indiana, and then was appointed Assistant Professor of Ecology, Evolution and Behavior at University of Minnesota, Twin Cities in 2011.
+During her recent visit, Dr. Snell-Rood met with current students and faculty before giving a seminar “Predicting how animals will cope with novel environments: understanding variation in learning and plasticity”.

 If you have ideas for how you'd like to get involved, we encourage to get in touch at [[biology, email@example.com]].